cerus/mchr/README.md

     - Whether the hat overlay should be rendered or not
     - Allowed values: `true`, `false`
     - Default: `true`
+- (Optional) `filter`
+    - The filters (concatenate filters with ,)
+    - Allowed values: id of a registered filter

 **GET /skins**\
 List all available skin providers